Alluxio/alluxio/docs/en/Configuring-Alluxio-with-GlusterFS.md

 {% include Common-Commands/start-alluxio.md %}

-This should start a Alluxio master and a Alluxio worker.
+This should start an Alluxio master and an Alluxio worker.
 You can see the master UI at [http://localhost:19999](http://localhost:19999).

 Next, you can run a simple example program: